sendgrid/docs/content/docs/ui/sending-email/editor.md

 1. Navigate to the *Settings* tab and click **Single Send Settings**  or **Template Settings** to expand the menu.
 1. Find the *Categories* field.
 1. Enter the name of a new category or select a previously used category from the drop-down menu.

+### Email Testing

+Email testing offers robust, pre-send testing of your emails, including in-app spam testing, inbox rendering previews, and link validation right within your Marketing Campaigns workflow.
+It allows you to preview how an email is likely to perform across a wide range of inbox providers, devices and spam filters, before sending.
+For more information, [click here]({{root_url}}/ui/sending-email/email-testing/).

 ## Additional Resources